-15 Best Things To Do in Venice
+Best Things To Do In Venice

-15 Best Things To Do in Venice
+Best Things To Do In Venice

-Venice is the capital of the Veneto region in the northeast of the country and one of its most beautiful and visited cities, with 50,000 inhabitants and a whopping 25 million tourists a year.
+Venice is the capital of the Veneto region, in the northeast of the country, and one of its most beautiful and visited cities, with 50,000 inhabitants and a whopping 25 million tourists a year.

-1. Visit the majestic Doge's Palace
+2. Visit the majestic Doge's Palace

-Detail of the façade of the Doge's Palace| ©Roy Luck
+Detail of the facade of the Doge's Palace| ©Roy Luck

-Detail of the façade of the Doge's Palace| ©Roy Luck
+Detail of the facade of the Doge's Palace| ©Roy Luck

 Located in the great St. Mark's Square, the Doge's Palace is one of the most important monuments of Venice, symbol of its greatest era of power and splendor and residence of the powerful Doges for almost a century.